Tag: reflection

 This particular holiday season will likely be one of the more interesting.
 Many governments will continue encouraging people to stay home.
 Much of the hype that goes along with the holiday season will be about new (or revisited) technology that gathers distant families digitally.
 The need to connect with family will still be there.

 With, theoretically, less chaos having to do with family visits that upset the schedules and spaces of homes, people will be more focused on those that are within their walls, or even next door.
-Ideally, this means that Christians will turn more to the and (perhaps) relearn about this God who came down.
+Ideally, this means that Christians will turn more to the Scriptures and (perhaps) relearn about this God who came down.

 ※Reflection※